KeenanS04/RecipesAndRatings/README.md

 <iframe src="assets/prep-time-healthy-2.html" width=800 height=600 frameBorder=0></iframe>

 This histogram clearly shows a similar distribution between the preperation time of healthy and non-healthy foods.
 There are also some recipes from both groups that have some differences, but we will determine if they are significant in the sections after.

+### Bivariate Analysis
+Now, we will go over the bivariate analysis.
+In this scatter plot we see the the correlation between minutes and calories and whether the recipe is healthy or not.

+<iframe src="assets/scatter_cals.html" width=800 height=600 frameBorder=0></iframe>

+As you can see from the plot, there are no clear trends within the minutes as both groups are similar.
+However, you can see that healthier foods have slightly lower amount of calories compared to non-healthy recipes.
+We see this because the blue points are much higher than the red points.

 ### Interesting Aggregates